sio/HomeLibraryCatalog/README.md

 #### Deployment
 - [ ] try pyinstall
-- [x] delete SQLite.cursor property? = no, it's used for unusual queries

 #### Write unit tests?
 - [ ] mock database object (or in :memory:)